JeMaNd-r/Conservation_across_scales/README.md

 ## 6. License

-This project is licensed under the MIT License - see the LICENSE.md file for details.
+This project is licensed under the CC-BY 4.0 license - see the LICENSE.md file for details.

 ## 7. Use of ChatGPT in Project Development